 The Camino de Santiago (or “Way of St. James” in English) is a pilgrimage to a cathedral in northwest Spain where the apostle Saint James is buried.
 The route dates back to the 9th century, and has been continually active ever since.
 The number of people doing it each year has varied, but it’s been steadily rising over the past few decades.
 In 1985 there were only 690 people, and last year there were almost 200,000 people that did some part of it.

 You get a “Camino passport” when you start, and then you get it stamped at each hotel or hostel you stay in along the way.
-If you make it all the way to the cathedral in Santiago de Compostela, you get an official document (the “Compostela”) in Spanish or Latin saying you completed the Camino.
+If you walk at least the last 60 miles (100 km) to the cathedral in Santiago de Compostela, you get an official document (the “Compostela”) in Spanish or Latin saying you completed the Camino.

 I found out about the Camino when I watched a movie several months ago called “The Way” with Martin Sheen and Emilio Estevez.
 I’ve been thinking about it ever since.
 When we discovered that some people do the Camino in segments each year rather than all in one 40 day trip, we realized we could take a couple of weeks and see how far we could get.
 If our two week adventure goes well, we may go back another year and finish the route, picking up from wherever we leave off this time.